 I am a Canadian Citizen, but I live outside Canada, can I still apply?

-Unfortunately, the recruiting process is conducted in Canada only.
+The recruiting process is conducted in Canada only.
 If you meet the basic requirements and wish to apply to become a Regular Member of the RCMP, you will have to travel to Canada at your own expense.

 What kind of courses should I take in high school, college or university to prepare for a career as a regular member with the RCMP?

 The RCMP does not recommend one course of study over another.
-While one of the basic requirements is a high school diploma or equivalent, we hire applicants from all educational background and areas of study.
+While one of the basic requirements is a high school diploma or equivalent, we hire applicants from all educational backgrounds and areas of study.
 The RCMP also promotes and encourages continuous learning.